Propagation of chaos for interacting particles subject to environmental noise: Well posedness of the stochastic PDE

-on the interval $[\frac {m-1}nT,\frac mn T]$.
-We prove by induction that, for every $m=1,...,n$,
+on the interval $[\frac{m-1}nT,\frac{m}n T]$.
+We prove by induction that, for every $m=1,\ldots,n$,

-It follows from the uniqueness of solution of the stochastic differential equations that the solution $X_t$ of equation \eqref{liouville} coincides on each interval $[\frac {m-1}nT,\frac mn T]$ with the process $X_t^{(m)}$.
-The thesis follows noting that the worst constant in \eqref{induzione} appears when $m=n$ and it coincides with $C_{p,t}$. \begin{itemize} \item[Step 1.]
-Now we prove \eqref{induzione} for $m=1$.
-By a triangular inequality we get
+It follows from the uniqueness of solution of the stochastic differential equations that the solution $X_t$ of equation \eqref {liouville} coincides on each interval $[\frac{m-1}nT, \frac{m}n T]$ with the process $X_t^{(m)}$.
+The thesis follows noting that the worst constant in \eqref{induzione} appears when $m=n$ and it coincides with $C_{p,t}$.